-Week 7: Braising and Stewing
+Week 7: Braising & Stewing

-The primary differences between a braise and a stew are the size of the item stewed and the amount of liquid used.
+The primary differences between a braise and a stew are the size of the item cooked and the amount of liquid used.
 While braises generally involve larger cuts of meat (whole joints), stewing meat is normally cut into smaller pieces.
 Stews require more liquid than braises, unlike braises the items in a stew should be completely submerged by liquid.
-In addition, stews are normally cooked on top of the stove, uncovered, while braises are cooked in a covered container.
+In addition, stews are normally cooked on top of the stove, uncovered, while braises are cooked in an oven in a covered vessel.